 The activity was fully implemented in the previous quarter.

 2.2.2.5.
-Strengthening capacities of all entities responsible for implementation of the Law on financing political activities, the Republic Electoral Commission, the training of judges of misdemeanor courts
+Strengthening capacities of all entities responsible for implementation of the Law on financing political activities, the Republic Electoral Commission, the training of judges of misdemeanor courts.

 Timeframe: Continuously, commencing from I quarter of 2021